• 4 Jun 2024

 Join IoD members and wider stakeholders for a lively facilitated discussion which will explore the critical skills that we need to ensure a thriving future economy for Scotland.

-The day will include input from Skills Development Scotland, those behind the Hayward Review the Withers Report and representation from Scotland’s University and College sectors.
+The day will include input from James Withers, author of the Withers Review on the Workforce of the Future, Professor Louise Hayward who led the Independent Review Group on Qualifications and Assessment and representation from leaders in the Further and Higher Education sector.
 Results from the IoD Scotland's State of the Nation Survey will also be discussed.

 Speakers